Sleep Health Disparities and Socioecological Risk Factors Among Montana Youth

-This second-year pilot project builds on a first-year CAIRHE pilot project (2020-21) examining sleep in one rural Montana community.
+This two-year pilot project examined sleep in one rural Montana community.
 Using a community-based participatory approach and a combination of interviews and focus groups, in Year 1 Dr. Palmer developed and refined a socioecological model of sleep to identify key community-, family-, and individual-level influences on sleep health in rural adolescents.
-This second-year project will continue ongoing collection of intensive objective sleep and mental health data (actigraphy, cortisol, clinical assessments) in this community.
-This project will also expand knowledge by targeting a representative adolescent sample across multiple regions of Montana to complete a structured interview and surveys to examine rates of sleep disorders, sleep health characteristics, barriers to sleep-based care and education, and to capture socioecological risk and protective factors that may vary across and within rural communities.
+The second-year project continued ongoing collection of intensive objective sleep and mental health data (actigraphy, cortisol, clinical assessments) in this community.
+This project also expanded knowledge by targeting a representative adolescent sample across multiple regions of Montana to complete a structured interview and surveys to examine rates of sleep disorders, sleep health characteristics, barriers to sleep-based care and education, and to capture socioecological risk and protective factors that may vary across and within rural communities.

 The long-term goal of this project is to inform translational research to reduce sleep health disparities and downstream mental health difficulties among underserved, rural adolescents.
-Specific aims for this project include: 1) determine associations between sleep and mental health among adolescents in one rural Montana community using an intensive, multi-method design; 2) examine rates of sleep health disparities and barriers to sleep-based education and health care among a large, representative sample of Montana adolescents; and 3) identify key community, family, and individual-level risk and protective factors for adolescent sleep health across the state.
+Specific aims for this project included: 1) determine associations between sleep and mental health among adolescents in one rural Montana community using an intensive, multi-method design; 2) examine rates of sleep health disparities and barriers to sleep-based education and health care among a large, representative sample of Montana adolescents; and 3) identify key community-, family-, and individual-level risk and protective factors for adolescent sleep health across the state.